Most letting fees for contract-holders in Wales are banned.

-- a tenancy deposit (usually one month’s rent but can be more)
+- a security deposit (usually one month’s rent but can be more)

 - rent in advance

-- council tax (if it is included in your tenancy agreement).
+- council tax (if it is included in your occupation contract).

 You might also have to pay for a TV licence and any phone, internet or satellite TV charges.

 Restrictions on the rent you can be charged

 A landlord or letting agent cannot charge you different amounts of rent each month (or week, depending on when your rent is charged).
 The rent must be the same for each charging period (eg: £500 each month, rather than £300 one month and £500 the next).

 If you are charged extra one month (or week), then the additional amount would be banned and you would be entitled to ask for it back.

 If you are happy to have different amounts of rent, you and your landlord are however entitled to agree to it.